-Nine Important Bird Areas (IBA) are included in the BirdLife International IBA-Programme.
-Some 285 bird species have been recorded in Luxembourg (including 15 escaped and 5 introduced species).
-One of the most interesting zone is the Remerschen Gravel pits in the Moselle valley where more than 250 species have been recorded.
-The most interesting breeding species are Penduline Tit, Little Bittern, Grey Woodpecker, Great Reed and Melodious Warbler.
-It’s the only breeding area in Luxembourg for Crested Grebe and Tufted Duck.
+Eighteen Important Bird Areas (IBA) are included in the BirdLife International IBA-Programme.
+Under 300 bird species have been reliably recorded in Luxembourg (including 15 escaped and 5 introduced species).
+One of the most interesting zone is the Haff Réimech Nature Reserve (Remerschen Gravel pits) in the Moselle valley where more than 250 species have been recorded.
+The most interesting breeding species here are Little Bittern, Grey Woodpecker, Great Reed and Melodious Warbler.
+It’s the only breeding area in Luxembourg for Common Tern, Crested Grebe and Tufted Duck.
 Regular winter or migratory birds are Bittern (up to 6); Osprey, Bearded Tit, Hobby, Purple Heron and Great White Egret, ducks and waders.
-Some 220 bird species have been observed here.
 An 80ha Nature Reserve was declared here in 1997 and the whole area is a Natura2000 area and one of Luxembourg's only two Ramsar sites.
 Since 2016 the visitor centre Biodiversum gives information on the area

 Perhaps the second major zone is the northwestern part of Luxembourg, the so-called Oesling, the land of Black Stork.
-4 to 7 pairs of Black Stork breed in Luxembourg and this part of the country is the best for seeing them.
-Other interesting birds species are Eagle Owl, Great Grey and Red-backed Shrike, Tegmalm's and Little Owl.
+12 to 18 pairs of Black Stork breed in Luxembourg and this part of the country is probably the best for seeing them.
+Other interesting birds species are Eagle Owl and Great Grey and Red-backed Shrike.
 The numerous little wetlands owned by the Help for Nature Trust (Fondatioun Hëllef fir d'Natur) held populations of Yellow Wagtail and Whinchat.
 In Winter, Jacksnipe and Hen Harrier are likely to be seen here.

 The Our is a little Stream on the German border.
 It’s good water quality makes it possible for the Otter to survive.
 Major bird species are Grey Wagtail, Dipper and Kingfisher.
 Black Stork, Red Kite, Hobby and Hazel Grouse breed in the forests alongside the Our.

-The open iron-ore deposits in the southwestern part of Luxembourg are a unique place in middle Europe.
+The open iron-ore deposits in the southwestern part of Luxembourg are a unique place in central Europe.
 Breeding species include Woodlark, Tree Pipit, Eagle Owl, Stonechat and Black Woodpecker in the adjacent forests.